Cleistocactus samaipatanus (Cárdenas) D.R.Hunt

 Bolivicereus brevicaulis, Bolivicereus croceus, Bolivicereus rufus, Bolivicereus samaipatanus, Borzicactus samaipatanus

-Cleistocactus samaipatanus is a columnar cactus, up to 5 feet (1.5 m) tall, with lime green stems that have 14 to 17 ribs and pale gold, up to 1.2 inches (3 cm) long spines.
+Cleistocactus samaipatanus is a columnar cactus with lime green stems with 14 to 17 ribs and pale gold, up to 1.2 inches (3 cm) long spines.
+It grows up to 5 feet (1.5 m) tall.
 Flowers are brilliant red to pink, up to 2 inches (5 cm) long, and up to 1 inch (2.5 cm) in diameter.
 They appear in summer.
-Fruits are small, globular and red with white and brown wool.
+Fruits are small, spherical, and red with white and brown wool.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).